JainRishi23/Sorting-Visualizer-App/README.md

 This project was created in collaboration with [Rishabh Jain](https://github.com/jainrishabh23).
 Together, we worked on the design, implementation, and optimization of the sorting algorithms.

-## Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/jainrishi23/Sorting-Visualizer-App/issues) if you want to contribute.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the content according to your preferences!